 Technology Company Maritime Logistics Market Assessment (2016) – Conexbird a North European company that works in the field of industrial logistics retained Wave Point Consulting.
 The company has developed and patented technology that automates the surveillance of the cargo loading and unloading.
 The service allows for analysis of every single parcel’s condition, parcel handling forces, parcel placement in the container (or transport unit) and the lashing.
 If it detects any changes that can harm the goods or container, the Cloud-based service notifies the employee handling the cargo.
 With 65% of cargo claims related to the container loading transport phase, shippers and insurance companies require better loss prevention methods.
 Especially, in highly competitive markets where customers’ top supply chain demand is for the product order to be complete, on time and damage free.
 The adoption and implementation of the firm’s technology generate data for improved decision making by beneficial cargo and container owners, cargo handling depots (both marine and inland), insurance companies, among other supply chain stakeholders.
 Wave Point Consulting has help coach the entrepreneurs refine their business model to include a more global perspective of the maritime logistics industry and the customer value proposition that their products and technology will address.

-Agricultural Supply Chain & Logistics Project (2015) – Mr. Anderson was a senior consultant for the QGI Consulting led project completed for a confidential client.
+Agricultural Supply Chain & Logistics Project (2015) – Mr. Anderson was a senior consultant for the QGI Consulting led logistics and supply chain consulting project completed for a confidential client.
 The objectives were to review supply chain and logistics issues for Canadian and relevant US agricultural product trade flows; Identify the customer’s advantages for both bulk and containerized agricultural products and leveraging them to attract additional export sales volume.
 Provide an understanding of the strengths and limitations of the existing container and bulk infrastructure in the North American trade corridors used by the client’s customers.
 The research insights overcome market intelligence obstacles so that containerized and bulk export agricultural product business development and logistics infrastructure investment decisions are aligned with market opportunities.

 Pacific Gateway 2.0 Research and Analysis Related to Forest Products Exports (2011) – Mr. Davies led a team including Darryl Anderson of Wave Point Consulting; Brian Zak of All Forest Solutions; and Jean-Francois Arsenault of CPCS Transcom in this trade and logistics study for the BC Ministry of Transportation and Infrastructure and Ministry of Forests, Lands, and Natural Resource Operations.
 Project objectives include identification of current and forecast economic opportunities to respond to increasing global demand for forest products moving from BC and North America and identification and recommendations for actions and strategies to take advantage of these opportunities.
 This global supply chain study focused on the end-to-end logistics requirements of BC forest producers, including transportation modes, customer needs, decision-makers and distribution within destination countries to increase their market share.
 As a senior consultant, Mr. Anderson played a key role in gathering information, stakeholder communications, developing the structure and preparation of the ocean freight rate analysis.
 He also provided expert advice and analysis related to both Interior and Coastal forest products trade & logistics opportunities for the BC industry.
 Mr. Anderson led in the identification of current and emerging commercial practices of market participants that influence forest products trade flows and distribution decision-making in the respective foreign markets.
-The end results of the study were used to enhance the efficiency of the logistics and transportation infrastructure with the goal of increasing market share.
+The end results of the logistics and supply chain consulting assignment were used to enhance the efficiency of the logistics and transportation infrastructure with the goal of increasing market share.

-Northern Gateway Export Loading & Logistics Study for a West Coast Port (2010) – Business Issue: Darryl Anderson of Wave Point Consulting was a senior consultant for a B2B research project involving an export customer trade and logistics needs and opportunities assessment with the goal of increasing market share.
+Northern Gateway Export Loading & Logistics Study for a West Coast Port (2010) – Business Issue: Darryl Anderson of Wave Point Consulting was a senior consultant for a B2B research logistics and supply chain consulting project involving an export customer trade and logistics needs and opportunities assessment with the goal of increasing market share.
 Project tasks included sample selection, in-person and executive telephone interviews, data analysis and the development of client recommendations.
 Interview instruments captured qualitative and quantitative data for assessing the factors affecting a representative group of current and potential customers (shipping lines, shippers, 3PL/Freight Forwarders, etc.) decision-making criteria for providing service to, or using a specific port.
 Identification and analysis of key factors influencing container lines’ equipment allocation decisions were also conducted.
 Client value-added: a more robust understanding of client’s requirements based on global supply chain decision-making criteria.
 Opportunities for improving customer service through supply chain reconfiguration or the provision of new services were identified.
 Prioritized export cargo opportunity list to support marketing efforts and infrastructure planning and investments decision-making aligned with trade & logistics market requirements.
 As a result, loaded TEU container exports through the port more than doubled.

-Alberta Petrochemical Transport Study (2009) – Mr. Darryl Anderson of Wave Point Consulting was a principal researcher for the Davies Transportation Consulting Inc. led team.
+Alberta Petrochemical Transport Study (2009) – Mr. Darryl Anderson of Wave Point Consulting was a principal researcher for the Davies Transportation Consulting Inc. led supply chain consulting team.
 The project that assessed the multi-modal transport competitiveness of actual and potential Alberta liquid and dry petrochemical products to selected North American and off-shore markets.
 The scope of the project included assembly of qualitative and quantitative information on current Alberta petrochemical production, sales, markets and transportation costs; assessment of port infrastructure requirements and adequacy of existing facilities for port customers; identification and classification of new products by transportation requirements; and a detailed assessment of each element of supply chain costs for Alberta-produced petrochemicals relative to competing producers.
 Client value-added: Alberta petrochemical producers and government officials had an updated assessment of the performance and effectiveness of their current situation as it pertained to this segment of the energy sector and ways to better align development and investment efforts with commercial opportunities to increase market share.

 Strategic Opportunities in the Timber Trade (2006) – Mr. Darryl Anderson was the executive author of a trade and logistics report that assessed the business development and growth opportunities arising from the changing ownership structure of the coastal forest industry.
 Business Issue: the report included an analysis of domestic, US and international market conditions, regulatory policies and port authorities infrastructure, pricing and logistics considerations.
 The report identified ways to ensure increase competitiveness and fairness for forest products manufacturers to remain globally competitive.
 Client value added: introduced a revised pricing and land use strategy that increased the level of competition in local log transport markets and increased business for the port authority.
 As a result, deep-sea shipping traffic increased by over 50%.